-We strive for integrity in all of our efforts.
-We are accountable to our mission, membership, donors, partners, and the public.
+We strive to be transparent, responsible, and ethical in our actions.
+We are accountable to our mission, membership, donors, partners and the public.

-We strive to include the active involvement of the people and partners who are linked to the ecosystems we endeavor to protect.
-We consider the needs and values of our community.
-We build relationships based on trust and mutual benefit.
+WSCC maintains that fairness and justice depend on acknowledging social and historical context.
+We strive to engage the active involvement of the people and partners who are linked to the ecosystems we endeavor to protect.

 We are heavily engaged in important public lands planning processes currently underway across the Western Slope, from BLM to USFS to Delta County.
 These plans will shape our home for years to come, and we need your help!
 READ MORE